David Henderson (property developer)

 In November 2007 saw the opening in Christchurch of a new style of hotel named HotelSO.
 This building, acquired by Henderson in 2004, was occupied by the Inland Revenue Department.

 Applications were made in the High Court at Christchurch on 16 May 2008 to have Mr Henderson's Five Mile Holdings and Property Ventures placed in liquidation.

-In early August 2008, the Christchurch City Council held a short-notice urgent meeting about sensitive central city property purchases, then on 8 August 2008 announced that it would buy five of Henderson's properties for approximately $NZ17 million.
+In early August 2008, the Christchurch City Council held a short-notice urgent meeting about sensitive central city property purchases, then on 8 August 2008 announced that it would buy five of Henderson's properties for approximately NZ$17 million.
 Henderson was to have first option to buy back the properties.
 This decision caused much civic controversy.

 The High Court in Christchurch placed Henderson in bankruptcy on 29 November 2010.